Limnoria/Limnoria-doc/use/faq.rst

 =============================

   I see this word in commands and in my `channels.conf`, but I don't know what it means.
-What does Supybot mean when it says lobotomized?
+What does Limnoria mean when it says lobotomized?

   A lobotomy is an operation that removes the frontal lobe of the brain, the part that does most of a person's thinking.
 To lobotomize a bot